abarrows/resume/complete.md

 - **Institutionalized company-wide hybrid work schedule** in 3 years following department adoption.
 - **Improved defects' average Total Resolution time by 51%** in 4 years across 100 applications and 3 million lines of proprietary code by fine-tuning enterprise error reporting SaaS onboarding.

-### Lead Front-End Engineer • 01/2017 - 07/2019
+### Lead Front-End Developer | January 2017 - July 2019

+#### Andrews McMeel Universal | Kansas City, MO

+- Led our front-end engineering team through development on [https://www.thefarside.com](https://www.thefarside.com), which **won a Webby Award in 2020**; built in Ruby on Rails, Redux, Webpack with microservices and PostgreSQL.
 - **Achieved AA compliance** for several flagship products at scale, preventing legal risks.
 Orchestrated WCAG training and coached a junior engineer during mentorship on how to lead a team through coursework. **100%** of the engineering team completed the course and streamlined accessibility into the workflow process within 4 months.
-- Led our front-end engineering team through development on [https://www.thefarside.com](https://www.thefarside.com), which **won a Webby Award in 2020**; built in Ruby on Rails, Redux, Webpack with microservices and PostgreSQL.
 - In 5 months, **boosted deployment speeds by 22%** and vastly improved code quality in flagship products by orchestrating a 12 point checklist on the CI/CD pipeline while coaching the DevOps team.
-- **Reduced enterprise hosting cost by 60%** during a 5-year cloud adoption plan to Azure.
-Transitioned 40 digital products and infrastructure from Ruby on Rails, Python, GO to modern web services architecture by migrating UIs to React.js, Next.js frameworks and RESTful APIs while collaborating with software development teams.
+- **Reduced enterprise hosting cost by 60%** during a 5-year cloud migration plan to Azure.
+Transitioned 40 digital products and 80 services from Ruby on Rails, Python, GO to a modern architecture by migrating UIs to React.js, Next.js and RESTful APIs while supporting DevOps team.
 - In 3 months, reduced infrastructure attack surface to a minimal rating during an independent cybersecurity audit by a leading consulting firm.
 Fostered transparency and delegated security tasks while serving as a key liaison.
 - Led a User Privacy Compliance campaign across 16 product roadmaps resulting in **100% CCPA, GDPR, and COPA regulations** within 9 months while training engineers "Privacy First" best practices and ongoing procedures.
-- Increased security, efficiency, and broadened capabilities within 2 months by automating the migration of the organization's **400 repositories** from Bitbucket to GitHub while prototyping a Node.js utility with lead engineers.
+- Increased security, efficiency, and broadened capabilities within 2 months by creating a Node.js utility which **automated the migration of the entire organization’s 400 repositories** while coordinating training with 4 peer lead engineers.

+### Web Developer | April 2011 - December 2016

+#### Universal Uclick | Kansas City, MO

 - Spearheaded enterprise adoption of the Atlassian suite within **8 months**.
 Resulting in streamlined task management by configuring highly customized workflows while continuing to improve based on business needs.
 - Spearheaded reduction in annual budget by **nearly 50%**.
 Adopted a zero-based strategy to eliminate unnecessary expenses and strategically shifted to more cost-effective platforms like Atlassian, Github, and Browserstack while negotiating with partners.
 - Reduced maintenance effort by **70%** across consumer brand products within 12 months by implementing refactor strategies and AI tools capable of automating maintenance upgrades while encouraging peer technical leads to research similar approaches for flagship products.